abhinavsood/download-scpd-videos/README.md

 =======
     python scrape.py

 The script will prompt you for your username, password and the course that you're looking for.
 You can enter a part of the course name.
 You can leave out your company's name or course code from the name of the course on SCPD.
-So, for example, if the course name as listed on SCPD is "Your Company Name - Silicon Run Series XOXO1O8 - OO1 ", you can do
+So, for example, if the course name as listed on SCPD is "Your Company Name - Silicon Run Series XOXO1O8 - OO1 ", you can just enter 'Silicon Run' when prompted for course name.

-    python scrape.py "Silicon Run Series"

 Notes
 =====